rgentul/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**
+I should try costuming my device better.
+I could also try expanding the functionality to let the device communicate in accordance with barking, draw the dog in if he walks away, or use more complex iconograpy rather than strict colors.

 ## Make it your own